weiserlab/ambuj/index.md

 ### Biography

 You can read more about me in the [background](https://weiserlab.github.io/ambuj/background) section.
+ABB and the National University of Singapore have also featured me, potentially providing insights into my background and interests: (ABB Featured artice)[(English)](https://new.abb.com/hvg-award/winner-announcement-2019/the-awardee)[(Swedish)](https://new.abb.com/news/sv/detail/46349/jag-alskar-att-designa-system-som-gor-verklig-skillnad), and (NUS Featured Article)[(English)](https://www.comp.nus.edu.sg/news/features/2023-making-iot-devices-ambujvarshney/)

 ## Research Interest
 Our vision is to seamlessly integrate digital and physical worlds, thus providing tools for exploring and better understanding our world and reality.
 In pursuit of our vision, we are focused on two directions: STICORS and BeyondRF.